-In fact, don’t ever use the word “budget” again.
-Like “diet,” budget is a word that screams deprivation.
+In fact, never use the word “budget” again.
+Like “diet,” it’s a word that screams deprivation.
 It implies that by forgoing spending on things you want, you’ll position yourself to somehow be better off.
-But how can you be better off when you’re missing out on the things you want?
+But how can you be better off when you’re missing out on what’s most important to you in life?

-Here’s a better idea: When it comes to money, instead of a budget, create a spending plan — something reflecting how you’ll voluntarily choose to allocate the resources at your disposal to more closely mesh your internal desires with your external results.
+Here’s a better idea: When it comes to money, instead of a budget, create a spending plan — something reflecting how you’ll voluntarily choose to use your resources so you can achieve your dreams as soon as possible.

 Starting at the end

-A spending plan does the same thing as a budget.
+A spending plan involves the same steps as a budget.
 You’ll establish your goals for each spending category.
 You’ll track your expenses.
 You’ll compare what you spend with your goal for each category, fine-tuning and trying to improve next week’s or next month’s results.

 The only difference between a spending plan and budget is where you start the process.
 With a budget, you start with numbers.
 Spending plans start in your head.

 To start your spending plan, imagine you’re on your deathbed, reliving the happiest moments of your life.
-Maybe they include things like laughing with your wife, watching your kids grow up, winning an award, a trip you’ve taken, adventures you’ve had, or the people you reached out to and made a difference for.
+Maybe they include laughing with your spouse, watching your kids grow up, winning an award, a trip you’ve taken, adventures you’ve had, or the people you reached out to and made a difference for.

-Then imagine the regrets you might have, things you wanted to do but somehow never got around to.
+Then imagine the regrets you might have on your deathbed — things you wanted to do but never got around to.

-The purpose of this mental exercise is to reconnect with the unique things and experiences important to you.
-The purpose of your spending plan is to make your list of happy moments longer and your list of regrets shorter.
+The purpose of this mental exercise is to reconnect with what’s important to you.
+The purpose of your spending plan is to lengthen your list of happy moments and shorten your list of regrets.

-If your dream is to take a hot air balloon ride over the Serengeti, or swim with dolphins, your spending plan is how you’ll get there.
-If it’s to spend more time laughing with those you love or helping those in need, it will deliver.
+If your dream is to take a hot air balloon ride over the Serengeti or swim with dolphins, your spending plan is how you’ll get there.
+If your dream is to spend more time laughing with those you love or helping those in need, your spending plan will deliver.

-By starting at the end, your spending plan is no longer about deprivation or pinching pennies.
+By starting at the end, your spending plan is not about deprivation or pinching pennies.
 It’s about achieving your dreams.
 You’re not depriving yourself, you’re choosing to spend less money on things like groceries, insurance and cellphones so you can spend more time doing what makes you happy.

 Having a happier life isn’t a chore

 Most people spend their lives running like a hamster on a wheel to keep up with their bills and the Joneses.
-They do what the commercials tell them to do, fill their homes to the rafters with meaningless crap, then end up wondering where their lives went.
-Along the way, they do things like go on diets they don’t maintain and make budgets they don’t stick with.
+They do what commercials tell them to do — fill their homes to the rafters with meaningless crap — then end up wondering where their lives went.
+Along the way, they do things like go on diets and make budgets they don’t stick with.

 You’ve got enough sources of guilt in your life without adding another.